skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 It’s quite normal for trading platforms to offer a free share if you’ve been referred to an account via a refer-a-friend program (which was funnily enough made popular by Robinhood in the US).

-Surprisingly, also claims to offer a free fractional share when you sign up to Robinhood in addition to the Refer a Friend program (normally there are no free shares given if you do not sign up via a referral link with other investment platforms).
+Surprisingly, Robinhood also claims to offer a free fractional share when you sign up to Robinhood in addition to the Refer a Friend program (normally there are no free shares given if you do not sign up via a referral link with other investment platforms).

 The terms state that you can be offered between $7-$175 if you sign up and fund your account.
 They also state that 96% of participants will receive a cash value of $7 to $8 (net), and provide a handy table to see your probability of what the value of your free share will be.
 ![Reward probability table](/img/initial-thoughts-on-robinhood/reward-probability.png)